 In addition to finding the violating parent in contempt and ordering him or her to comply with the Court’s Order going forward, the Court has other remedies.
 The Court may order that the parent whose time was interfered with receive make-up parenting time.
 The Court can also modify the parenting time schedule or the location or transportation provisions for custody exchanges to avoid issues in the future.
 In more extreme cases, the Court may order the violating parent to pay a fine or be incarcerated until he or she complies with the Order.
 Although a Georgia Court can order a change in parenting time, it cannot order a change in the custodial parent as part of a contempt action.
 If a parent wants to seek a change in custody, he or she can bring a modification of custody action.

 The Court frequently awards attorneys’ fees and costs in a prevailing contempt action to the party who brought the contempt action, especially if the contempt action was necessary to recover money that one party owed the other party.
 An award of attorney’s fees and costs is not guaranteed in a contempt action, and the Court may choose to award a partial amount.
 Additionally, an award of fees against a party who has a history of not paying his or her obligations can be difficult to collect, and may itself lead to another contempt later on.

 Seeking Legal Help

 The Ruthenebrg-Marshall Law Firm can help you pursue or defend against a contempt action.
-You can schedule a consult by calling 678-435-9069 or contacting us here.
+You can schedule a Legal Clarity Session by calling 678-435-9069 or contacting us here.